LABOUR, DISSIDENCE AND THE SMALL PRINT

 As a lifelong supporter of the Labour Party (weren't we all) I was particularly proud to attend my first annual party conference.
 To be elected as a delegate was a privilege - and an opportunity (at last) to modestly help shape my little corner of the world.

-It also provided a chance for ordinary party members (for no more than the price of a diet coke) to share tables with professional politicians, journalists, and the flotsam of networkers who, it would seem, regularly surround party conference - all of us protected within a security zone that removed us from the usual hierarchy associated with things political.
+It also provided a chance for ordinary party members to share tables with professional politicians, journalists, and the flotsam of networkers who, it would seem, regularly surround party conference - all of us protected within a security zone that removed us from the usual hierarchy associated with things political.

 This absence of deference gave me the chance to test a long held belief: that most people in and around the Labour Party have little understanding of the “Labour Party Constitution and Rule Book” - the 90 page book which, amongst other things, supposedly determines how Labour should govern.